 When to activate?

-Distress beacons should be used in life-threatening situations.
-RCCNZ advise people to err on the side of caution and to activate their PLB with plenty of daylight; it’s easier and more convenient to search during the day than in the middle of the night.
+Distress beacons should be used in life-threatening situations and where self-rescue is not possible.
+RCCNZ advise people to err on the side of caution and to activate their PLB with plenty of daylight as it’s easier and more convenient to search during the day than in the middle of the night.
 Once activated, keep the beacon turned on and in one place (if possible, find a clearing and remain there until help arrives).

 Read more: What to do once you’ve activated your PLB.